 A barrel is a straight metal cylinder of high-strength materials.
-Its length and diameter/caliber (internal and external) depend on the type of revolver and manufacturer.
+It’s length and diameter/caliber (internal and external) depend on the revolver type and manufacturer.

 Barrel material should withstand the high pressure and temperature generated due to the gunpowder explosion.

 The cylinder is the cylindrical rotating part of a revolver, containing multiple chambers, each capable of holding a single cartridge.
-The cylinder rotates around a central axis in the revolver’s action to sequentially align each individual chamber with the barrel bore for repeated firing.
+The cylinder rotates around a central axis in the revolver’s action to sequentially align individual chambers with the barrel bore for repeated firing.

-Generally, 6 chambers are present in the cylinder.
+Generally, six chambers are present in the cylinder.
 Each time the gun is cocked, the cylinder indexes by one chamber.

-The frame is the basic revolver metallic construction which holds the all-other parts of the revolver.
+The frame is the basic revolver metallic construction that holds the all-other parts of the revolver.
 Generally, the material of the frame is steel, aluminum alloys, or polymer.

 The muzzle is the end of the barrel from which the bullet exits.
 Maintaining its accuracy is more important as its accuracy decides the final path of the bullet.

-If the accuracy is not correct, propellant gases may spread unevenly, and the bullet may deflect from the pathway.
+If the accuracy is inaccurate, propellant gases may spread unevenly, and the bullet may deflect from the pathway.
 The end of the muzzle has a thread to attach any accessories.

 Sights are the alignment markers for the accurate aiming of the weapons.
 There are two sights present in the rifle.
-The rear sight is near the shooter’s eye, whereas the front sight is present near the muzzle.
-The shooter can see the aim from the rear and front sights and align with the aim to shoot.
+The rear sight is near the shooter’s eye, whereas the front is near the muzzle.
+The shooter can see the aim from the rear and front sights and aim to shoot.

-The hammer is a part of a revolver, which is the percussion cap/primer or a separate firing pin strike on the projectile to ignite the explosive and fire the bullet.
-Shooters have to manually cock the hammer before firing.
+The hammer is part of a revolver, the percussion cap/primer or a separate firing pin strike on the projectile to ignite the explosive and fire the bullet.
+Shooters have to manually hammer before firing.
 It is a metal piece that forcefully rotates about a pivot point.